-10 Documentaries That Actually Changed Things
+10 Documentaries That Actually Made a Difference

-1. TITICUT FOLLIES (1967)
+1. Titicut Follies (1967)

 After Michael Moore confronted Kmart executives over their sale of firearms and ammunition, the company announced it would stop selling bullets in all of its stores.
 The chain of events unfolds in Moore’s Oscar-winning documentary, which explores the causes of mass shootings and America’s broader relationship with guns.